SamuelAdamsMcGuire/image_classifier/README.md

 ## Project
-- Built a machine learning pipeline with Keras (and other tools) that classifies images of objects.
+- Built a deep learning pipeline with Keras (and other tools) that classifies images of objects.
 - Made own data set taking pictures of the various fruits and preprocessed the pictures
 	- decrease file size
 	- scaling